neilwilliam/neilwilliam/README.md

 - 💡 My best ideas usually come at 2AM
 - 🎨 I love mixing design with logic – aesthetics and algorithms go hand in hand!
-- 🤓 I like science.
+- 🤓 I like Science and Programming.
-- 🍛 I love Biryani!

 ---